-Join John Arnold for an in-depth discussion in this video Adding contacts from other applications, part of Up and Running with Constant Contact.
+Join John Arnold for an in-depth discussion in this video Adding contacts from other applications, part of Learning Constant Contact.

 …When you want to transfer one or more contacts from another…database or application to Constant Contact, click on the Add Contacts button.…If you have contacts in Gmail, you can…import them by providing your user name and password.…Just make sure you have permission to email your…Gmail contacts before you import them into Constant Contact.…You can also import from other apps.…Apps are programs that run on your computer to import…contacts from other databases such as Outlook, salesforce.com or QuickBooks.…If you have contacts in any of these databases you can download the app…in the AppExchange and follow the directions…for the specific app to import your contacts.…